-I suppose based on the pictures coming to light, he was clearly proud of his family name, and wanted to 'uphold' the brand, so to speak.
+I suppose based on the sexting (after all, isn't a picture worth a thousand words?), Weiner was clearly proud of his family name (as well as the family jewels) and wanted to 'uphold' the brand, so to speak.

 I have always gotten a big kick out of the last names you come across in Italy.
-In Italy, up until very very recently, and I'm quite certain in most city offices it's still not allowed, you couldn't change your name if you wanted to.
-While I've almost never come across embarrassing last names (the Italians clearly since time began, always kept in check their Bella Figura), you still come across names that always put a smile on your face.
+In Italy, up until very very recently, and I'm quite certain in most city offices it's still not allowed, you couldn't change your name if you were armed with a Papal decree to do so.
+While I've almost never come across truly embarrassing last names (the Italians clearly since time began have always kept in check their Bella Figura), you still happen upon names that never fail to put a smile on your face.

-My coworkers and I used to keep a running list whenever we came across a client that had one of those.
+My coworkers and I used to keep a running list whenever we met a client that had one of those.
 What I wouldn't give to have it now.

 Buongiorno